Why Investing in Manager Coaching Skills Transforms Company Culture

 Change is unavoidable, but coaching gives organizations actionable ways to implement and sustain initiatives that lead to long-term success.

 A study of one company’s transformation found that employee perceptions directly impact the outcome.
-Specifically, successful change resulted when employees felt that they'd been supported through the process with frequent communication and positive empowerment, and had received adequate training.
+Specifically, successful change resulted when employees felt that they'd been supported through the process with frequent communication, positive empowerment, and adequate training.

 As those most closely connected to their teams, managers play a key role in championing change initiatives, sharing a long-term vision, and answering any questions.
 During transitions, coaches communicate the scope of this change and support people in embracing it positively and seeing things from a different perspective.